dgutov/robe/README.md

 # Robe [![Build Status](https://travis-ci.org/dgutov/robe.png?branch=master)](https://travis-ci.org/dgutov/robe)

-This builds on `inf-ruby` to handle Ruby subprocesses from Emacs.
+Robe is a code assistance tool that uses a Ruby REPL subprocess with your application or gem code loaded, to provide information about loaded classes and modules, and where each method is defined.

-Generally, you'll want to use `M-x inf-ruby-console-auto`.
-If there's no Ruby console running, `robe` will offer to call it automatically.
+Generally, you'll want to start with `M-x inf-ruby-console-auto`.
+If there's no Ruby console running, most interactive commands provided by Robe will offer to launch it automatically.

-Once you have you application or gem loaded in the console, Ruby keeps track of where each method is defined.
+## Features

+* Jump to method definition
-You can jump to or read the documentation for the method, module (jump only), `super` or constructor definition at point.
+* Jump to `super` or a constructor called at point

-If the method call target is implicit (like with `super`), or the call target is obvious (`Foo.new`, `self.foo`), then we first try to look for the definition in superclasses, descendants and included modules as appropriate.

-If the result is ambiguous, you're prompted to pick the module/location.
+* Jump to a module or class (provided it has at least one method defined)
+* Display method documentation
+* Display information about method called at point using ElDoc

-ElDoc support and constant and method completion are also provided.
+* Method and constant name completion

 To see the available commands, type <kbd>M-x describe-package RET robe RET</kbd>.

+## Details

+When peforming one of the commands defined here, we either need to narrow the method name at point down to a specific method in a specific module, or enumerate the possible method names or constants allowed at point (for code completion).

+To do that, we look at the contents of the buffer, and the contents at
+point: in which method it is, of which class, and if it's in singleton class context.
+Then we look at the method call at point.

+If the method call target is implicit (there's no target or the method is `super`), or the call target is obvious (`Foo.new`, `self.foo`), then we first try to look for the definition in the inheritance hierarchy of the target class.
+Otherwise, or if the initial search yields no result, scan all defined classes and modules.

+Depending on the command, if the result is ambiguous, you're either prompted to resolve the ambiguity manually, or the results are merged together.

 ## Install

-Set up [Melpa](http://melpa.milkbox.net/#installing) if you haven't already, then type <kbd>M-x package-install RET robe RET</kbd>.
+Set up [MELPA](http://melpa.milkbox.net/#installing) if you haven't already, then type <kbd>M-x package-install RET robe RET</kbd>.

 In the init file: